CSAllenISDClassroom/scheduling-app-model-magicpizzaboxes/Functionality.md

 campus to campus.

 ## Ability to Add Notes
 **Mark was assigned to implement the design and functionality for this feature, so if it's not done that's probably why.**

 we will need to have the ability for users to sign in and store their notes for this
 ### Functionality
+When the user is building their schedule, they will be able to add notes to side.
+This can allow the user to keep track of things they want to do on the scheduling app without having to write them down on an external source.
+Having the notes on the same page as the actual scheduling app will be more convenient for the user and quicker for the user to access them.
+To see personalized notes and to use this feature, the user will have to sign in.
 ### Design
+The user will have to login with their school accounts to verify their account.
+After they log in, they will be able to add notes to their page.
+There will be a button to add notes and using the mouse, the user can add notes anywhere on the page.
+Once the notes is placed down, the user can then type the message they want to put on the note which will then show up on the screen.
+There will have to be a database to keep track of the notes created by a student so that the notes do not show up on any other user's screen.
+There will also have to be a state system so when the user logs back in, their progress and their notes will be there where they left off.
 ### QA
 Write random notes on the note feature and save it to the profile and close it.
 Attempt to open the notes on the same computer and a